 1944) ~ Kenyan conservationist and fossil hunter

-history is recorded in fossilized remains.
+the earth's history is recorded in fossilized remains.
 And we can see the

 changes.
-Unfortunately, there will always be gaps in our knowledge, but there is
+Unfortunately, there will always be gaps in our knowledge, but

-is that there are still people who believe the world is not a globe.
+What is strange is that there are still people who believe the world is

-in God and the church ruled.
-This time was called the Dark Ages.
+people believed in God and the church ruled.
+This time was called the Dark

-animal that can invent a God to explain the universe could not also develop
+social animal that can invent a God to explain the universe could not also

 Lewis (1889-1968) Freethinkers of America president